 A classic workout meal employed by bodybuilders everywhere.
-The underlying success behind this meal is that the combination of lean protein, a top-quality carbohydrate, and non-starchy vegetables.
-As explained above, all three foods having unique properties that will help provide your body with fuel during your workout and help with recovery afterward.
+The underlying success behind this meal is the combination of lean protein, a top-quality carbohydrate, and non-starchy vegetables.
+As explained above, all three foods have unique properties that will help provide your body with fuel during your workout and help with recovery afterward.

 Take home message